apache/echarts-doc/en/option/series/gauge.md

 ### textStyle(Object)
 {{ use: partial-text-style(prefix="###") }}
 ### color(Color) = 'auto'
-scale color
+The scale color

 ## pointer(Object)
-gauge board pointer.
+Gauge chart pointer.
 ### show(boolean) = true
 Whether to show the pointer.
 ### length(string|number) = '80%'
-the length of pointer which could be absolute value and also the percentage relative to [radius](~series-gauge.radius).
+The length of pointer which could be absolute value and also the percentage relative to [radius](~series-gauge.radius).
 ### width(number) = 8
-the width of pointer.
+The width of pointer.

 ## itemStyle(Object)
-the style of gauge board.
+The style of gauge chart.
 ### normal(Object)
 {{ use: partial-item-style(prefix="###") }}
 <!-- overwrite color -->
 #### color(Color) = 'auto'
-the color of pointer which defaults to adopt [the color of interzone](~series-gauge.axisLine.lineStyle.color) where the numerical value belongs to.
+The color of pointer.
+Defaults to use [the color of section](~series-gauge.axisLine.lineStyle.color) where the numerical value belongs to.
 ### emphasis(Object)
 {{ use: partial-item-style(prefix="###") }}

 ## title(Object)
-the title of gauge board.
+The title of gauge chart.
 ### show(boolean) = true
 Whether to show the title.
 ### offsetCenter(Array) = [0, '-40%']
-the offset position relative to the center of gauge board.
+The offset position relative to the center of gauge chart.
 The first item of array is the horizontal offset; the second item of array is the vertical offset.
-It could be absolute value and also the percentage relative to the radius of gauge board.
+It could be absolute value and also the percentage relative to the radius of gauge chart.
 ### textStyle(Object)
 {{ use: partial-text-style(
     prefix="###",